Kelvinaeb/kelvinaeb/README.md

 - ☑ Notably, I have built proficient knowledge in the use of data analytical software like SPSS, R, as well as database management with DHIS 2.0.
 - ☑ I have advanced knowledge using VBA and Power Query in Microsoft Excel and data visualization skills with PowerBi.
 - ☑ I have strengthened the capacity of project teams in programming and use of management information system tools, the conduct of data quality assessment, evaluation and quality report writing.
-- 👩🏻‍🤝‍👨🏽 I'm looking to collaborate on data analysis jobs and projects that allow me to apply my skills and expertise to help organizations especially in the Healthcare and Development

 🍭 Connect with me on [Linkedln](https://www.linkedin.com/in/kelvin-k-emenike-mph-project-dpro-pmd-pro-445a2678)